metalogueur/geradwp/README.md

 - geradwp.ins : the installation file of the
   class;
 - geradwp.dtx : the bilingual documented source code of the class;
-- geradwp.pdf : the French version of the class' documentation;
+- geradwp.pdf : the English version of the class' documentation;
-- geradwp-en.pdf : the English version of the class' documentation;
+- geradwp-fr.pdf : the French version of the class' documentation;
 - README.md : this file.

 ## CLASS INSTALLATION